DialedRide KineMetric Evidence Desk

 Favero's published Assioma guidance lists DUO-Shi compatibility for specific Shimano SPD-SL road pedal bodies and positions the Assioma PRO MX range as SPD power meter pedals for mountain biking and gravel.
 Check the latest Favero documentation before publishing fixed compatibility lists or buying hardware.

 Take the guesswork out of biomechanics.
-Start importing .fit sensor streams, validating telemetry integrity, and printing clinic-branded before/after outcomes within a secure local environment.
+Start importing .fit sensor streams, validating telemetry integrity, and printing studio-branded before/after reports from a local evidence workspace.
+Practitioner access is sign-in and subscription gated during beta.